• Skip to primary navigation

 Let cake cool for 10-15 minutes on wire rack.
 Run a knife along the rim of cake and unlatch to remove outer ring.
 Cool completely before slicing.

-Slice of cake being served.
+Sliced apple cake being served.

-👩🏼🍳 Expert Tips
+👩🏼🍳 Expert Tips for the Perfect Cake

-• How to freeze: Wrap individual slices in foil and place in a freezer-safe bag for up to 2 months.
+• How to freeze: Wrap individual cake slices in foil and place in a freezer-safe bag for up to 2 months.

 • Use room-temperature eggs.
 This incorporates air into your batter and makes your cake so much lighter and fluffier.
 To quickly bring your eggs to room-temperature, place them in a bowl of warm water for a few minutes.